 “While it may be a bit cliche, my role model growing up was Steve Irwin.
 Watching his show when I was younger inspired me to care about conservation.
 His passion and self-sacrifice to carry the standard for wildlife conservation changed the way I looked at the world."

-Josh Wiseman, Behavioral Husbandry
+Josh Wiseman, Outreach Specialist

 "Zoo keeping found me by accident and I didn't know what I was getting into.
 I have a handful of keepers at the Cincinnati Zoo who I'm thankful for everyday.
 They convinced me that this is a much more fulfilling way to spend my life."